-5 a low content of major ions due to their volcanic bedrock and lower marine influence.
-In comparison with other lakes of this area, the two lakes show no specific lake water chemistry characteristics with moderate SRP and nitrate concentrations frequently below the detection limit (Nedbalová et al., 2013).
+The lakes under study are characterised by a low content of major ions due to their volcanic bedrock and lower marine influence.
+In comparison with other lakes of this area, the two lakes show no specific lake water chemistry characteristics, with moderate SRP and nitrate concentrations frequently below the detection limit (Nedbalová et al., 2013).
 High pH together with oxygen supersaturation recorded in lake 2 could be associated with high photosynthetic activity of the mats at the time of sampling.

 Because water in either liquid or solid form has a large heat storage capacity, it acts as an important buffer to temperature change.
 Local climatic conditions of shallow freshwater lakes is the principal external factor controlling their ecological functionality.
-Lake 1 is frozen to the bottom with minimum daily mean temperatures between -12 and -10°C approximately eight-nine months per year.
-For most of the year, however, the temperature of the littoral and lake bottom is only from -2 to -4°C. In such conditions, a thin layer of water probably covers the surface of the littoral benthic community (the community can be metabolically active at temperatures of about -4°C) (Davey et al., 1992).
-The growing season, with liquid water at temperatures between 2 to 4°C, covers only two-three months.
+Lake 1 is frozen to the bottom approximately 8-9 months per year.
+For most of the year, however, the temperature of the littoral and lake bottom is only from -2 to -4 °C. In such conditions, a thin layer of water probably covers the surface of the littoral benthic community that can be metabolically active (Davey et al., 1992).
+The growing season, with liquid water at temperatures between 2 to 4 °C, covers only 2-3 months.

 In regards to heat balance, the studied shallow lakes are pond (wetlands) environments which freeze solid during the winter.
 This inevitability is a strong habitat-defining characteristic, which places considerable stress on resident organisms (Hawes et al., 1992; Elster, 2002).
 In summer, they must withstand drying in large parts of the littoral zone due to a considerable drop in water level.
-In freezing and desiccation resistance studies of freshwater phytobenthos in shallow Antarctic lakes, several ecological measurements have recorded seasonal, diurnal, and year round temperature fluctuations and changes in water state transitions (e.g., Davey, 1989; Hawes et al., 1992, 1989; Hawes et al., 1
+In freezing and desiccation resistance studies of freshwater phytobenthos in shallow Antarctic lakes, several ecological measurements have recorded seasonal, diurnal and year-round temperature fluctuations and changes in water state transitions (e.g. Davey, 1989; Hawes et al., 1992, 1999).

-Hawes et al., 1999).
 In localities with steady moisture and nutrient supplies, the abundance and species diversity of algae is relatively high.
-However, as the severity and instability of living conditions increases (mainly due to changes in mechanical disturbances, desiccation-rehydration and subsequent changes in salinity), algal abundance
+However, as the severity and instability of living conditions increases (mainly due to changes in mechanical disturbances, desiccation-rehydration and subsequent changes in salinity), algal abundance and species diversity decreases (Elster and Benson, 2004).
+The speed at which the water state can change between liquid, ice and complete dryness is one of the most important ecological and physiological factors of these lakes.
+Studies based on field or laboratory experiments have shown that some cyanobacteria and algae are able to tolerate prolonged periods of desiccation (Pichrtová et al., 2014; Tashyreva and Elster, 2015).
+It is also obvious that there are strain/species-